Mountain

 Avalanches are a major risk when up in the mountains.
 Before attempting to traverse any areas of snow-covered slopes, it’s best to first assess the risk and make sure that the area is safe or can be crossed safely.
 Ensure you always look out for potential slide paths and assess the stability of the snow with a test prior to attempting to cross in order to ensure that your intended path is safe.

 It’s important to know how to manage emergency situations whilst in the mountains.
-This may include administering basic first aid, using navigation and communication systems such as a GPS and a satellite phone, and assessing potential risks before setting off.
+This may include administering basic first aid, using navigation and communication systems such as GPS and a satellite phone, and assessing potential risks before setting off.
 Knowing how to assess the terrain for hazards such as avalanches can save lives.
 Staying aware of your surroundings is essential as well as ensuring you are dressed appropriately for the climate.

 Contact Gradient Adventure